-In 1912, Juliette “Daisy” Low gathered 18 girls from her cousin Nina Pape’s school in her hometown to share exciting plans for a new outdoors and educational club for girls.
-From that first troop of 18 Savannah girls, Daisy’s club grew quickly to become Girl Scouts of the USA, an organization that today serves millions of girls all over the United States and abroad.
-In the midst of the Progressive Era, and at a time when women in the United States did not yet have the right to vote, 51-year-old Juliette Low sparked a worldwide movement that inspired girls to learn new skills, embrace adventure, and be their best selves.
+In 1912, Juliette “Daisy” Gordon Low gathered girls from her cousin Nina Pape’s school in her hometown to share exciting plans for a new outdoors and educational club for girls.
+From that first group of 18 Savannah girls, Daisy’s club grew quickly to become Girl Scouts of the USA, an organization that today serves millions of girls all over the United States and the world.

+Juliette Magill Kinzie Gordon (nicknamed "Daisy") was born on October 31, 1860, the second of six children.
+Her parents were Eleanor Kinzie Gordon of Chicago, Illinois, and William W. Gordon of Savannah, Georgia.
 Daisy was raised in a prominent Savannah family that believed in community service, education, and being good neighbors, but they also enslaved people to work in their household and businesses, including children.
 When the Civil War began in 1861, her father fought for the Confederacy.
 Her mother's Illinois relatives fought for the United States.
 When Daisy was four years old, the end of the Civil War brought freedom for enslaved people in the United States.
-These are hard things to think about, but they are part of her story.
+These are hard things to think about, but they are part of Juliette Gordon Low’s story.

-After her husband’s death, Daisy embarked on a search for meaning in her life.
-She confided to family that she feared living life as “an idle woman of the world.”
-Daisy and Billow never had children, and she felt that she’d failed at marriage and motherhood.
-What was her life’s purpose?
-In her search, Daisy turned to her family and friends, to her artwork, and also to adventure—traveling to faraway places like Egypt and India.
+After her husband’s death in 1905, Juliette Gordon Low felt a great sadness.
+Her marriage had failed and she had no children.
+She wondered: if marriage and motherhood weren’t her purpose in life, then what was?
+On a quest for meaning, she turned to family and friends, to her artwork, and also to adventure—traveling to faraway places like Egypt and India.
 On her return to London in 1911, a meeting with Robert Baden-Powell, the founder of Boy Scouts, changed the course of her life.
 What happened next?
 Read the history of Early Girl Scouting to learn how Juliette found her calling.